-This is obviously easier said than done, as families are busier than ever, have more access to unhealthy foods and are less active than they once were.
-The families we see in our HealthWorks! clinic struggle with these same things: they want and need reliable information, but don’t always have enough time to seek it out and consume it.
+Living a healthy lifestyle is often easier said than done.
+Families are busier than ever, have more access to unhealthy foods, and are less active than they once were.
+The families we see in our HealthWorks! clinic struggle with these same things: They want and need reliable information, but don’t always have enough time to seek it out and consume it.

 That’s why we created a series of short videos to help families learn what they need to know to be successful.
-There are 26 short clips offering tips on the topics of meal planning, eating out, portion control, strength training, and screen time, to name a few.
-Here are some bigger-picture take-aways to get families started:
+These 26 short clips offer tips on the topics of meal planning, eating out, portion control, strength training, and screen time to name a few.
+Here are some bigger-picture takeaways to get families started:

 Adopting a healthy lifestyle can feel a little overwhelming.
 That’s why we recommend families start with setting small, achievable goals and building from there.
-I suggest making it a little challenging so that your family starts to see results and will be more likely to maintain motivation.
+I suggest making the goals a little challenging so that your family starts to see results and will be more likely to maintain motivation, but not so challenging that it is difficult to succeed.
 An example could be setting a goal to cook a healthy family dinner at home 3-4 times a week.

-Families wanting to start and/or achieve a healthy lifestyle may turn to the internet or even popular trends for help.
-After first checking with your doctor, we recommend utilizing reliable sources of information.
+Families wanting to start and/or achieve a healthy lifestyle may turn to the Internet or even popular trends for help.
+After first checking with your doctor, we recommend using reliable sources of information.
 Good ones include Choose My Plate, Kids Eat Right, and, of course, our collection of healthy living videos from our HealthWorks! team.

-The rise in obesity rates cannot be attributed to one singular thing.
+The rise in rates of diabetes, heart disease and fatty liver disease in children cannot be attributed to one single thing.
 It’s a complicated picture with a lot of factors at play.
 Certainly, we are less physically active than we used to be.
-We’re playing more video games and playing less outside.
+We’re watching screens more and playing less outside.
 Our food is more processed than it once was.
 Drinks contain more sugar.
 Most of us are consuming less fiber and eating fewer fruits and vegetables than we once did.

 Adopting a healthier lifestyle can feel like an uphill battle, but I want you to know that there are people and resources that can help.
 If you are concerned about your kids’ health, speak with their main doctor about it.
-He or she may refer you to a family-based program for kids with overweight conditions, such as HealthWorks!.
+He or she can offer help.
+Your doctor may refer you to a family-based program for kids with overweight conditions, such as HealthWorks!